dstockhouse/mr-fusion-capstone/style_guide.md

     secondArgumentThatHasALongName);
 ```

-Additional lines within code sections or block entry/termination are acceptable
+Blank lines within code sections or block entry/termination are acceptable if
-if they improve readability.
-Each line should only extend to 80 characters, but
+they improve readability.

+Each line should only extend to 80 characters in width and must not exceed 120.
-there is a hard limit at 120.
-When a single statement needs to be broken into
+When a single statement needs to be broken into multiple lines, do so in a way
-multiple lines, do so in ways that are convenient and improve readability.
+that is convenient and improves readability.